TV bosses are always looking for the next big blockbuster.

 It may be hard to remember a time when one of the most popular shows on TV involved a bald man from New Zealand challenging adults to solve mind puzzles in the Aztec zone.

 But it really happened - and The Crystal Maze was so popular it has since been brought back in two forms.

 Last year, it launched as a real-life "immersive" live experience in London and Manchester, with members of the public able to play the game for real.

-Richard O'Brien, now 75 years old, sadly won't be returning for the reboot (O'Brexit?), so producers went with the second most famous Richard they could find.
+Richard O'Brien, now 75 years old, sadly did not return for the reboot, so producers went with the second most famous Richard they could find.

 Before people chose their potential life partners by swiping right on a dating app, there was an age where romance was something that happened in person.

 Blind Date, which ran from 1985 to 2003, saw a male or female contestant pose questions to three potential partners, whom they couldn't physically see.